-20 Years Ago: Tesla Pushes Back Against Grunge With ‘Bust A Nut’
+How Tesla Pushed Back Against Grunge With ‘Bust a Nut’

 Sure, every one of its predecessors had gone platinum but, given the extenuating circumstances, this was still a small victory for both the boys in Tesla and the fans who stuck by them.
 Unfortunately, it wouldn't last.
 Before too long, Tesla had been unceremoniously dropped by the once entirely supportive Geffen Records.